lokesh0221/Elections-Ad-Spending-Analysis/README.md

 - **WhatsApp** is frequently opened, particularly on Sundays, with high notification counts.
 - A strong correlation between app openings and notifications was observed, suggesting notifications drive app engagement.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.

 ---

-Feel free to contribute to this project by forking the repository and submitting pull requests.
-If you have any questions, reach out in the issues section or via [your contact info].